evgenyneu/covid19/README.md

-# Analysing time series of world wide confirmed cases of Coronavirus (COVID-19) with Stan and Python
+# Using logistic function to model number of COVID-19 confirmed cases in Stan and Python

 This is a Stan model for analysing time series of confirmed cases of Coronavirus (COVID-19).
 The program does the following: